AdamEGorka/WebStyler/README.md

 # WebStyler
-Chrome web-styler deigned to make pages more readable
+Chrome web-styler designed to make pages more readable